yeyt97/AirDropPlus/readme.md

        <img src="pic/shortcut_QRCode.png" alt="Image" style="width: 35%;">
    </div>
 5. Set up the shortcut:
-   - host：Windows 'DeviceName.local' (or the host IP address instead)
+   - host：'hostname.local' (or the host IP address instead)
    - port：The same port number set in 'config.ini'
    - key：The same key set in 'config.ini'
    - simplify：Enabling this will disable the function to send the iOS clipboard